shvets/smart_specs/README.md

-# SmartSpecs - This script
+# SmartSpecs - This tool helps to execute specs by pattern

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to to your Gemfile:

-    gem 'script_executor'
+    gem "smart_specs"

 And then execute: